Sumter and Choctaw 102: History

+In 1964, it was donated to the National Railroad Museum by the Marathon Corporation, which owned Allison Lumber.
+To send the locomotive to Green Bay, Wisconsin, it was transferred on a flatcar over four railroad routes.
 In the 1980s, the tender of the locomotive was replaced with a tender equipped with two diesel engines, therefore becoming a moving display.
 In 2007, one of the diesel engines was replaced with a more powerful engine so that it can now pull trains.